zachwingrave/pyHash/README.md

 ## Python Hashing Tools

-A from-scratch experiment in hashing and cracking passwords using various encryption schemes and attack vectors in Python.
+Hashing and cracking passwords using different hash functions and attack vectors in Python.

 ### Support